Tube (container)

 A tube, squeeze tube, or collapsible tube is a collapsible package which can be used for viscous liquids such as toothpaste, artist's paint, adhesive, caulk, & ointments.
-Basically, a tube is a cylindrical, hollow piece with a round or oval profile, made of plastic, paperboard, aluminum, or other metal.
+Basically, a tube is a cylindrical, hollow piece with a round or oval profile, made of plastic, paperboard, aluminium, or other metal.
 In general, on one end of the tube body there is a round orifice, which can be closed by different caps and closures.
 The orifice can be shaped in many different ways: plastic nozzles in various styles and lengths are most typical.
 The other end is sealed either by welding or by folding.